POCSO being misused against teenagers in consensual relationships, says Allahabad High Court

 “The judicial system should aim to balance the protection of minors with the recognition of their autonomy in certain contexts,” it said.
 “Here, the age comes out to be an important factor.”

-The court granted bail to Satish on the condition that he will take care of the victim and their child.
+The court granted bail to Satish on the condition that he would take care of the victim and their child.

 Also read: Why the protection of teenagers needs to be balanced with respecting their sexual autonomy